TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 + ***LocalHost:*** This is the node you are currently on/showing the cdeStatus of.
 + ***CloudRoutes:*** If the node is connected to one or more Cloud-Relays you will + find the information about this connection here.
 * ***BackChannels:*** If other nodes are connected to your local host, each of these nodes will show up in this list.
 A "BackChannel" is therefore an inbound connection to the local node
 * ***Phone/Device:*** Devices are hosts/nodes that can only connect outbound and do not have their own webserver.
 This is very useful for devices like phones that cannot or do not accept inbound connections.
-The difference between Phone and Device is that "Phones" will receive
-*
+* ***JavaJson:*** Browsers are showing up as JavaJson.
+Browsers are in many cases handled differently than other nodes as they are declared "unsie
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDI4NjE3NzkyLDc3NTc4MjgyNSwtODYzNT
+eyJoaXN0b3J5IjpbNzM5NzYxNzc3LDc3NTc4MjgyNSwtODYzNT
 IxNzUwLDM0NDY5NjcwNiwxOTk1NjY2NywtMTkyMzg1ODc5NSwt
 OTI2NzgwMjcsLTEwNzE0ODg5LDIxMTgxOTc4NzksMTg3NjU2ND
 gzMywxODk5MDY1NDkwLC01MTcwMjkwMDAsNjA0NzM5ODk4LC00